“When failure’s got you in its grasp.

 Hidden behind photos of mermaid parade participants bursting with costume details exploding in color, fabric and under the sea energy were scenes of mystery and glamor that appeared with the aid of photo manipulation changing from color to black and white and cropping the photographs to add a whole other demension.

 The minutiae of this display was the thing that has always inspired me.
 The languishing decorations reveal new details upon each viewing while the mystery of who’s behind it remains in tact to this date.
-In other words, it’s an oasis of yard art run amok that I have a full appreciation for from the Grandma shades on the windows, to the angel, frog and other assorted cement figurines to the enigmatic smile that graces the face of the jug holding girl in the picture above, it all comes together, not really so neatly, in one yard.
+In other words, it’s an oasis of yard art run amok that I have a full appreciation for it all from the Grandma shades on the windows, to the angel, frog and other assorted cement figurines, to the enigmatic smile that graces the face of the jug holding girl in the picture above, it all comes together, not really, yet so neatly, in one yard.

 What started as something that seemed easy to write about got complicated.
 It took three posts to uncover the tip of an iceberg sized mystery.
 Still what a legend when you consider the unknown specifics of how it started and the evidence that still might exist if one were to look harder.
 Above is the neighborhood tucked away between the Naito Parkway and I-5 where SW Arthur meets SW Water Street.
 Below is a contribution to a Reddit discussion.
 I lost track of this passage.
 It would have helped after I borrowed this book from the library and I couldn’t find a denture reference after searching in vain.
 This may yet lead to another denture discovery.